 OPTIONAL TOURS, EXCURSIONS AND TRIP EXTENSIONS: It is our intent to operate any Optional Extensions on a private group basis.
-However, should the number of participants be of an insufficient level, we reserve the right to either
+However, should the number of participants be of an insufficient level, we reserve the right to either -

-- (1) add a surcharge to the previously stated selling price to be able to still offer the extension on a private basis or - (2) operate any individual tour on a shared basis with other non-group participants or - (3) cancel the tour and provide a full refund of all monies paid. - No refunds can be provided for cancellation of any tour by the client while in the destination.
+- (1) add a surcharge to the previously stated selling price to be able to still offer the extension on a private basis or - (2) operate any individual tour on a shared basis with other non-group participants or - (3) cancel the tour and provide a full refund of all monies paid.

+No refunds can be provided for cancellation of any tour by the client while in the destination.

-SPECIAL REQUESTS: While we will make every effort to accommodate special requests, eg., room/cabin locations, adjoining rooms, nonsmoking rooms, bed preferences, special dietary meal requests, these cannot be guaranteed and doctors-on-tour.ca cannot be held responsible if such requests cannot be fulfilled.
+SPECIAL REQUESTS: While we will make every effort to accommodate special requests, eg., room/cabin locations, adjoining rooms, non-smoking rooms, bed preferences, special dietary meal requests, these cannot be guaranteed and DOT/OT/BIC cannot be held responsible if such requests cannot be fulfilled.
 Requests for upgrading rooms/cabins are subject to additional charges.
-Any deviations to the standard program arrival and departure flight dates should be notified at the time of booking and are subject to availability and also any applicable flight class supplement.
+Any deviations to the standard program arrival and departure flight dates should be notified to us by separate e-mail at the time of booking and are subject to availability and also any applicable flight class supplement.

 DOCUMENT DELIVERY: Your travel documents will be sent to you approximately 3 weeks prior to departure.
 For bookings received within 3 weeks of departure, express delivery of documents will require a courier delivery fee of \$30 to cover extra handling and processing.
 Additional courier charges will apply for all residents outside of Canada, irrespective of when the booking is made.
+Additional delivery charges will apply for clients residing outside of North America.